Oct. 13, 2017– What is lung cancer? What are the risk factors for

 to secondhand smoke.

-Oncology, presents “Lung Cancer Screening: Is it Right for Me?”
+Southeast Georgia Health System Cancer Care Center, presents “Lung Cancer Screening: Is it Right for Me?”
+The

 The lecture will offer important information on strategies to reduce your risk